 Is RFTT legendary?
 No. It's mythical.

-Formed in 1974, by August 1975 Rocket was burned out and gone.
+Formed in 1974 by columnist David Thomas, Rocket was burned out and gone by August 1975.
 In less than a year it blew through four different drummers and never went into the studio.
 Left behind were live recordings of songs that would become anthems: 'Final Solution,' 'Ain't It Fun,' 'Sonic Reducer,' '30 Seconds Over Tokyo,' 'So Cold,' 'What Love Is,' 'Life Stinks,' 'Amphetamine' and 'Muckraker,' among others.Describing the band's live recordings from 1974 and 1975:

 "Blazing amazing trails, they deserve to be celebrated, not consigned to a historical footnote."Twenty-eight years later, when RFTT finally took to the road: